Probabilistic Projections of Baseline 21st Century CO$_2$ Emissions Using a Simple Calibrated Integrated Assessment Model: Modeling Overview

 We focus on these deep uncertainties to illustrate the sensitivity of probabilistic projections of emissions, and therefore temperature anomalies, to these assumptions, while recognizing that there are other influential deep uncertainties.
-To account for the impact of deep uncertainties, we design four scenarios.
-Our ``standard'' scenario assumes a fossil fuel resource base of 6,000 GtC, as in DICE~\citep{Nordhaus2013-zd} and uses an uninformed, uniform prior distribution for the half-saturation year of zero-carbon technologies.
-To account for fossil fuel resource deep uncertainty, we consider two additional scenarios.
-The ``low fossil fuel'' scenario assumes that 3,000 GtC of fossil fuel resources remain\citep{McGlade2015-pp}, while the ``high fossil fuel'' scenario assumes that the fossil fuel resource base is 10,000 GtC~\citep{Bruckner2014-yi}.
-While these scenarios are not exhaustive, they are sufficiently wide apart to illustrate how this deep uncertainty impacts projections and parameter estimates.
+To account for the impact of deep uncertainties and to simplify the discussion, we design four scenarios.
+Our ``standard'' scenario assumes a fossil fuel resource base consistent with the best guess resource estimates from \citet{mohrProjectionWorldFossil2015} and uses a truncated normal prior distribution for the half-saturation year of zero-carbon technologies (that is, the year when that technology achieves a 50\% share of the energy mix).
+This distribution assigns a 2.5\% prior probability to half-saturation between 2020 and 2050, and has its mode at 2100.
+Our ``low fossil-fuel'' and ``high fossil-fuel'' scenarios use the same prior distribution over the zero-carbon technology half-saturation year, but adopt the low and high resources estimates, respectively, from \citet{mohrProjectionWorldFossil2015}.
+These three scenarios allow us to explore the implications of varying assumptions about fossil fuel supplies, with the associated knock-on effects for energy-generating costs, on CO$_2$ emissions.

-The three scenarios described above use a truncated normal distribution over the years in which the zero-carbon technology can half-saturate (truncated between 2020 and infinity), with a 2.5\% prior probability that this occurs prior to 2050, and the mode in 2100.
-An alternate, more pessimistic set of prior beliefs about global zero-carbon technology penetration is captured through a “delayed zero-carbon” scenario, in which we assign only a 2.5\% prior probability of global half-saturation by 2100 along with the standard scenario fossil fuel resource base.
-While other distributions could also be used to reflect greater optimism about zero-carbon penetration speed during the 21st century, the resulting projections should fit between the standard and delayed zero-carbon scenarios.
+We also examine the sensitivity of our projections to a more pessimistic set of prior beliefs about zero-carbon technology penetration.
+In this ``delayed zero-carbon'' scenario, we assign only a 2.5\% prior probability to global half-saturation by 2100.
+To isolate the impact of this prior distribution, we use the same fossil fuel resource constraint as in the standard scenario.

-We use this model framework to address two main questions.
-How likely are the CO$_2$ emissions scenarios to be used by the IPCC in the upcoming Sixth Assessment Report (the joint Shared Socioeconomic Pathways-Representative Concentration Pathways, or SSP-RCPs)~\citep{ONeill2016-qk}?
-What are the key drivers of the variability in projections of cumulative emissions for the rest of the century?